 March is nearly over, and our tour of Jordan is nearing to an end.
 Only one week left.
 During the first three weeks, we’ve brought you the marvels of the Golden Triangle of Jordan; Aqaba and its lovely beaches, the desert adventure playground of Wadi Rum and the eternal city of Petra.
-The last week will all be about quirky encounters, adventures/misadventures and all the little things that make travel special.
-We want to kick it off with the tale of our visit to Shobak Castle, a beautiful hilltop fortress from the times of the Crusaders.
+Here’s tale of our visit to Shobak Castle, a beautiful hilltop fortress from the times of the Crusaders.

 Photos by Caterina Ragg

 Despite its majesty, Shobak Castle can see you before you see it.
 Built by the Crusader King Baldwin I in 1115, this ancient golden fortress is located on the top of a hill, dominating the surrounding valleys from nearly 1000 meters of altitude.
 In the past, it was called Mont Regalis or Krak de Montreal, and it was attacked and conquered by Salahuddin Al-Ayyoubi in 1189.
 Lately, in the XIII century it was captured by the Mamluk, whose traces are still evident in the calligraphic inscriptions and the last renovation.
 Since then, the castle has been left untouched.

 Located along the pilgrimage routes from Syria to Arabia, the road to Shobak runs parallel to the hills, eroded by the wind with spiral-like patterns.
 It looks as if the hills are wrapping themselves over something, as of they were concealing an ancient secret.
 Then, Shobak appears.